Jcw218/KlipperLCD/README.md

 Take a look at this python service for the Elegoo Neptune 3 Pro LCD!
 Running together with Klipper3d and Moonraker!

+IMPORTANT NOTE!!!!
+The Raspberry pi GPIO PINS operate in the Lower 3V range, If your touch screen uses 5V signals, it will fry your Raspberry pi's GPIO Pins.
+Slight Modification on the Original repository: insted of 5V pin to the touch screen, utilise the 3v3 Voltage GPIO Pin on the Raspberry Pi if your touch screen can operate at the 3v3 volts range.

 ## Look and feel
 <p float="left">
     <img src="img/boot_screen.PNG" height="400">